 - Introduction

 - 1 to 2 pages

 - Include all relevant theory and equations

 - i.e. generally those found in bold at the top of the lab instructions

 - Data

 - Data in the lab notebook should be also in the lab report.

-- Draw circuit diagrams!

-- Include error bars on plots, and data tables - Analysis - Must explain if the experiment was successful - Does experiment agree with theory prediction? - Include a discussion of statistical and systematical errors - Short conclusion / summary
+It is NOT enough to just show plots.
+Also include tables of the recorded data, for example in an appendix. - Draw circuit diagrams! - Include error bars on plots, and uncertainties in data tables - Analysis - Must explain if the experiment was successful - Does experiment agree with theory prediction? - Include a discussion of statistical and systematical errors - Short conclusion / summary